 Modular sanctuaries also offer a variety of lighting options.
 You can choose sanctuaries with windows for natural light, or select the light fixtures of your choice.
 Modular sanctuaries also offer exceptional acoustics through better roof insulation and the elimination of noisy air ducts.
 And because HVAC systems aren’t in the sanctuary area, congregants will be able to easily hear the service leader.

-At Vanguard, we have years of experience constructing modular church buildings for houses of worship around the country.
+At BOXX, we have years of experience constructing modular church buildings for houses of worship around the country.
 Below you’ll find two case studies of projects we completed for Catholic and Methodist churches.

 St. John of the Cross Catholic Church (Orange Grove, Texas)